Sony A9 setup guide with tips and tricks

 Selects which tone to prioritize when shooting under lighting conditions such as incandescent light when White Balance is set to Auto.

 - Standard: Shoots with standard auto white balance.
-The camera automatically adjusts the color tones.
+The Sony A9 automatically adjusts the color tones.

 - Ambience: Prioritizes the color tone of the light source.
 This is suitable when you want to produce a warm atmosphere.